WiredUK/Wired.Caching/readme.md

 #Wired.Caching#

 This is a package to simplify caching in your .Net projects.
 It started as a simple function but has become useful enough for me to drop into a library of it's own.
-I will likely make a Nuget package of this too at some point.

 ##Usage##